pinefoambath/pinefoambath/README.md

 ### Hi, I’m Andrea 👋

 I'm a Zurich-based software engineer.
 I work across front- and backend, and across the DevOps cycle.
-In my day to day work I use React, Javascript, TypeScript, Ruby on Rails, Kafka, Camunda, Elixir, Phoenix, Java, Android SDK, GraphQL, Tailwind, and headless CSM like Netlify and Sanity.
+I use React, Javascript, TypeScript, Ruby on Rails, Kafka, Camunda, Elixir, Phoenix, Java, Android SDK, GraphQL, Tailwind, and headless CSM like Netlify and Sanity.
 Alongside work I'm studying for a [Master in Advanced Studies in Software Engineering](https://www.ost.ch/de/weiterbildung/weiterbildungsangebot/informatik/mas-software-engineering).
 I speak German and English.

 When I'm not working or studying there's ~ sometimes 🙃 ~ time for personal projects: